c2c3vsfac/Iridium-py/README.md

 Due to the python project run slower than others, this project is useless, recommend to use the original one.
 You can click the link [Iridium](https://github.com/Crepe-Inc/Iridium) and [Iridium-NG](https://github.com/Akka0/Iridium-NG) to get it, unless you want to try to improve this project's speed.

+pypy is useless,it runs even slower upon most occasions.